amdp/cooperacynuxt/etc/learningGame/Level 3 - Third Final Challenge.md

 on the image close to your name in the header.

-You see your project there, right?
+You see your cooperation there, right?
 Well, now just for the sake of an experiment, let's add the homepage logo into your user page.
 How?